 People won’t need to invest time and money in a college education that, chances are, they’re unable to afford.
-Most importantly, they can start working at a very young age, something crucial if they have a family (brothers, sisters, parents, grandparents) that depends on them.
+Most importantly, they can start working at a very young age, something crucial if they have a family (brothers, sisters, parents, grandparents) that depend on them.

 In a few decades, the country’s hospitals would be near empty (filled only with the few gold hearted medics who don’t mind being criminally underpaid and overworked) and the number of unemployed non-skilled workers would have risen to the roof because nobody would ever pursue a college education, instead they will use their time to focus on trying to gain experience and contacts in the tourism/service industry.